hhramberg/go-vslc/README.md

 One of the additional features provided by this particular VSL compiler is the addition of data types.
 Two types
 exists: `int`; the Integer type and `float`; the decimal floating point type.
 Typings can't be statically inferred at compile time, so I have made some alterations to the existing VSL language.
-I introduced the keyword `int` and `float`, added return data type on function declarations, added data type for variable declarations and added data type for parameter declarations.
+I introduced the keywords `int` and `float`, added return data type on function declarations, added data type for variable declarations and added data type for parameter declarations.